ChileBob/StratumPool/README.md

-# StratumPool : Solo-mining stratum server
+# StratumPool : Solo-Mining Stratum Server

 This is a very simple stratum server for connecting GPU miners to a Ycash full node.